There are many financial support programs available to help homeowners and businesses go solar.

 Learn more about the Government of Canada’s Tax Incentives for Clean Energy Equipment.

-The federal government recently announced a refundable Clean Technology Investment Tax Credit equal to 30 per cent of the capital cost of eligible equipment, which include solar and storage.
-The Credit will come into effect after the 2023 budget is announced.
+The federal government recently announced a refundable Clean Technology Investment Tax Credit, which will total more than $60 billion over the next ten years for eligible projects, including solar and storage.
 Read about the announcement of the Clean Technology Investment Tax Credit.

 Group Buy